- Billy Kilmer

 Hoping to improve on the atrocious defense that plagued them in the early seventies, the Saints traded their #1 draft pick of 1972 to Baltimore for defensive end Billy Newsome.
 Newsome would stay with the club a total of 2 years.
 Fortunately though, they were still thinking defense when they took All-American defensive lineman Derland Moore from Oklahoma.
-Moore would stay a little and go on to set a team record for service with 169 games played in 13 seasons.
+Moore would stay a little longer while going on to set a team record for service with 169 games played in 13 seasons.
 He led the team in sacks in 1980.

 The self-proclaimed “Losingest player in the NFL” is one of seven players to log 13 seasons with the Saints.
 Though he is the only one to never play in a playoff game as a Saint.